Azathothas/Stars/README.md

 - [ogham/dog](https://github.com/ogham/dog) – A command-line DNS client.
 - [omerbenamram/evtx](https://github.com/omerbenamram/evtx) – A Fast (and safe) parser for the Windows XML Event Log (EVTX) format
 - [one-d-wide/yggdrasil-jumper](https://github.com/one-d-wide/yggdrasil-jumper) – Reduce latency of a connection over yggdrasil network
+- [oowl/quicssh-rs](https://github.com/oowl/quicssh-rs) –  QUIC proxy that allows to use QUIC to connect to an SSH server without needing to patch the client or the server.
 - [oreboot/oreboot](https://github.com/oreboot/oreboot) – oreboot is a fork of coreboot, with C removed, written in Rust.
 - [orf/gping](https://github.com/orf/gping) – Ping, but with a graph
 - [orhun/flawz](https://github.com/orhun/flawz) – A Terminal UI for browsing security vulnerabilities (CVEs)